I am a data scientist with strong skills in software engineering, natural language

 Alongside being a U.S. citizen 🇺🇸, I am also a citizen of Brazil 🇧🇷, and can

-speak Portuguese at an advanced level!
+speak Portuguese at a professional level!
 I can also speak Spanish at an

 intermediate level and French at a beginner level.